Nursing and Healthcare in Costa Rica: An Inter Professional Perspective

 LocationSan Jose, Costa Rica

-Program DescriptionIn this health care professional course students from various majors will explore the health needs and the health and human services delivery system in Costa Rica, as well as the history, culture, and beauty of this Central American Country.
+In this inter-professional course students from various majors will explore the health needs and the health and human services delivery system in Costa Rica, as well as the history, culture, and beauty of this Central American country.
 Students will compare and contrast issues and professional roles that impact health in the U.S. and Costa Rica.
-This immersion experience includes home stay with a host family and Spanish language study
+This immersion experience includes home stay with a host family and Spanish language study.

 San José is the capital of Costa Rica and the nation's largest city.
 Located in the Central Valley, San José is a large city, the seat of national government, the focal point of political and economic activity, and the major transportation hub of this Central American nation.
-Located in Costa Rica's Central Valley, San Jose is close to rainforests, national parks, biological reserves, rafting rivers, colorful sandy beaches, open-air markets, shops, a wide variety of restaurants, coffee houses, art and music festivals, and museum.
+Located in Costa Rica's Central Valley, San Jose is close to rainforests, national parks, biological reserves, rafting rivers, colorful sandy beaches, open-air markets, shops, a wide variety of restaurants, coffee houses, art and music festivals, and museums.
 The population of San José Canton is 365,799, comprises a third of the country's population, and is considered to be one of the safest, purist, and less violent cities in the region.

 DirectorJulie Strunk | firstname.lastname@example.org | Nursing

 Additional Items to Consider

-Applicants must have a GPA minimum of 2.0.
+Applicants must have a GPA minimum of 3.25

-Official transcript required for first-semester transfer students and non-JMU students.
+- Official transcript required for non-JMU and first semester transfer students.